-Most Beautiful Places to Visit on the East Coast is the second part to the US Bucket List written by the best travel bloggers for my blog.
+Most Beautiful Places to Visit on the East Coast is the second part to the US Bucket List written by the best travel bloggers for Raw Mal Roams.
 The post is divided into 3 sections including most beautiful cities in the US, most beautiful National Parks and natural wonders and most beautiful islands in the US.
 Happy reading!

-New York is a vibrant mixture of art, food, fashion, and entertainment.
-There are so many iconic things to see and do.
+New York, one of the East Coast major cities, is a vibrant mixture of art, food, fashion, and entertainment.
+It is one of the best East Coast cities with a myriad of iconic things to see and do.

 The Empire State Building stands 380 meters high, and its main observation deck is on the 86th floor.
 It is still the 44th highest skyscraper in the world and is spectacular to visit at night (open till 02.00).
 The One World Trade Centre is the tallest building in the western hemisphere.
 The 93-meter high Statue of Liberty is another must-see.
 You can get there by ferry, and there is also a museum that is worth visiting.

-A trip yo New York wouldn’t be complete without a visit to the Central Park that sits in the middle of Manhattan and is huge with 25,000 trees, a lake, ponds and fountains.
+A trip yo New York wouldn’t be complete without a visit to the Central Park one of the absolute must-see places on the East Coats.
+It sits in the middle of Manhattan and is huge with 25,000 trees, a lake, ponds and fountains.
 The easiest way to explore is on foot or by metro.

 The Metropolitan Museum of Art backs onto Fifth Avenue and contains 5,000 years of art from all over the world – if you love art, it could take you a whole day to see it all!
 Other places to visit include the Rockefeller Centre, Times Square, and Brooklyn Bridge plus the myriad of different shops.
 Grab an early dinner because Broadway is a must-do in the evening – there are 41 shows to choose from!